lucono/karma-test-explorer/README.md

 - Rich visual test browsing, execution, and debugging
 - Angular, Karma, Jasmine, and Mocha support
 - Multi-project / monorepo / multi-root workspace support
-- Live update of pass-fail test statuses
+- Live test validation of changing product code
-- Filter out noise from disabled tests / show only focused tests
-- Automatically detect and flag duplicate tests
+- Auto-detect and recommend fixes for various testing issues
 - [Much more](docs/documentation.md#features)

 ## Quick Start

-In many cases, testing should work without any manual configuration.
-To quickly get started:
+In many cases, testing should work out of the box:

 - Ensure Chrome browser and the project dependencies are installed
 - Install the Karma Test Explorer [extension](https://marketplace.visualstudio.com/items?itemName=lucono.karma-test-explorer) and wait a moment while it initializes